joshkuhar/billygoat/README.md

 Billygoat is currently in **BETA** and breaking changes may follow with later versions.

+The `pass()` method is now `createDocument()`.
+The functionality is the same. `pass()` will continue to work but will be deprecated in beta 0.3.0.

 ## Documentation

 Requests for clarificaiton can be made by opening an issue.
 Documentation will be updated frequently.

 ## Usage

 When creating a data model with a non-relational database, denormalizing your data is common.
-Keeping track of your documents and what fields are used in each one can be difficult.
-Using billygoat to enforce your schema can help reduce the complexity and increase the ease of maintainability of your app.
+Keeping track of your documents and the names of each field can become complex and difficult.
+Using **billygoat** to enforce your schema can help reduce the complexity and help with the maintainability of your app.

-### Overview
+If you are familiar with Mongoose, **billygoat** will be very easy to understand.
+There are two main differences.
+First, **billygoat** does not query the database.
+Second, **billygoat** has an optional step to validate your schema against a glossary.

+## Quick Start
-You can use billygoat in three simple steps.
+You can use **billygoat** in three simple steps.

-#### 1 Create a new instance
+#### 1. Create a new instance
 ```
+var Billygoat = require('billygoat');
 var goat = new billygoat();
 ```

-#### 2 Define your schema for the document
+#### 2. Define your document
 ```
 goat.defineDocument({
     name: String,